rohit-quest1/cloud-basics-assignment/v3/README.md

 ---

 ## Final Notes:
 - **Documentation:** Encourage you to document your work well.
 This includes creating API documentation for the backend (Using tools like Postman or Swagger for API documentation).
+[Link to Swagger UI](https://13.127.23.163/api-docs)
 - **Security Best Practices:** Reminder to consider **security best practices** such as proper permissions, securing the S3 bucket access etc.,